kennyngdev/custom-emoji-app/README.md

 Unit test can be written as ease as business logic is separated from repository implementation(like redis access code), and mocks and stubs can be easily created to emulate external components' behavior.

+### Infrastructure
+Components are wrapped into Docker container, which is then deployed to k8s through helm charts.
+Helm is used to compose the kubernetes settings.
+As I haven't touched k8s in the past.
+I used kompose to convert my docker-compose file into helm charts.

 ### Tests
 I used pytest and unittest to write unit tests for the application.
 I covered the different components I implemented: entities, use cases, repositories, router and worker.